-Under the policy, a Reporting Party can make a report to the University by contacting and informing a quasi-confidential resource.
-Quasi-confidential resources will report incidents of prohibited conduct under this policy, without sharing any identifying information to the University's Title IX coordinator.
+Under the Policy, a Reporting Party can make a report to the University by contacting and informing a Quasi-Confidential Resource.
+Quasi-Confidential Resources will report incidents of Prohibited Conduct under this Policy but will not share any identifying information to the University's Title IX Coordinator.